 HUNGERBALL games adaptations were developed for engaging groups of varying sizes and configurations, small or large, young or mature, skilled or unskilled.
-Fast in-and-out rotations and tournaments are hugely popular for social play.
+Fast in-and-out rotations and last man standing tournaments are hugely popular for social play.

 The rules, format and equipment for HUNGERBALL singles, doubles and triples competitions are governed globally by the HUNGERBALL International Federation (HIF).

 Singles – 1v1 x 6 (Hunger Games meets Soccer)